Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 image of an eagle through binoculars

-Here are specific and actionable bird watching tips that help you to become a better birder.
+Here are specific and actionable bird watching tips that help you to become a better birder, whether you’re a post-pandemic newbie or a pro who’s still looking to learn more.
+Either way, I’ve got what you need.

 1. Get the sun at your back

-If you’re a pretty laid-back bird watcher, the simplest trick in the book is to make sure the sun is behind you.
-The sun catches their feathers and illuminates the colors, which contrasts with the background environment, allowing you to spot birds more easily.
+If you’re a pretty laid-back birdwatcher, one of the simplest tricks in the book is to make sure the sun is behind you while you’re out looking for birds.
+The sunlight catches on their feathers and illuminates their colors, which often contrast with the background environment, allowing you to spot birds more easily.
+This won’t always work, but it’s definitely helpful.

 birds in nature

-On the other hand, if you’re looking at birds with the sun in front of you, all you’ll see are black silhouettes.
-While you can enjoy their chirping, you won’t be able to fully appreciate their plumage and color.
-Since bird identification is mostly done on a visual basis, you won’t be able to do this either.
+On the other hand, if you’re looking at birds with the sun in front of you, sometimes all you’ll see are black silhouettes.
+While you can still identify birds this way, you won’t be able to fully appreciate their plumage and color.
+Since bird identification is mostly done on a visual basis, it’s definitely much more challenging in difficult lighting.

 So if you’re looking for the best bird watching spot in your home, consider the position of the sun at the time you plan to find birds.
 If you’re going on a hike, walk in the direction away from the sun.
 This way, you can maximize the light for better chances of spotting birds.